Blue Elf Aloe

 Aloe 'Blue Elf'Item #6408 USDA Hardiness Zone: 9 - 11

-A tough little heat-loving hydrid aloe for small spaces.
-Narrow upright blue-gray leaves contrast nicely with spikes of orange flowers.
-A favorite of hummingbirds, this minimal-care succulent thrives in poor soil and is perfect for rock gardens, water-wise borders or containers.
-Excellent mass planting.
+A tough, heat loving hybrid for small spaces.
+Narrow, upright, blue-gray leaves contrast nicely with the pale orange flower spikes.
+This fuss-free succulent thrives in poor soil - perfect for rock gardens, waterwise borders or containers.
+Excellent for mass plantings.
 Foliage tips may have a reddish tinge in extreme temperatures.
 Evergreen.

-- OverviewLight Needs:Partial to full sunWatering Needs:Once established, needs only occasional water.Average Landscape Size:Reaches 1 to 2 ft. tall and wide.
+- OverviewLight Needs:Partial to full sunWatering Needs:Once established, water occasionally; more in extreme heat or containers.Average Landscape Size:Reaches 1 to 2 ft. tall and wide.